-- 5 The term 'clearly mark' in condition 11 means marked by a permanent wall notice or floor markings, or both.
+- The term 'clearly mark' in condition 11 means marked by a permanent wall notice or floor markings, or both.
 (I88AA) - This permission is governed by a legal agreement between the applicant and us under Section 106 of the Town and Country Planning Act 1990.
-The agreement relates to: - (a) A Carbon Offset Contribution of £76,000 (index linked), payable prior to commencement of development. - (b) The costs of monitoring the S106 legal agreement.
+The agreement relates to: - (a) A contribution to the City Council's Affordable Housing Fund of £687,000 (index linked), payable prior to commencement of development. - (b) A Carbon Offset Contribution of £76,000 (index linked), payable prior to commencement of development. - (c) The costs of monitoring the S106 legal agreement.